hylandpad/Lancer_Downtime_Macro/README.md

 1. Better incrementing logic for journal entries in downtime folder
 2. Render journal entries after they are logged to the journal
 3. Add an admin override for manually inputing results as opposed to rolling for them
+4. Add homebrew options for adding flat bonuses to rolls, as well as accuracy/difficulty and auto-succeed/fail (for GM overrides)

 ## Future wishlist:
 1. Add support for custom downtime activities with variable breakpoints for outcome (ie 1-5, 6-10, 11-15, 16+)